zenith-lang/documentation/source/binary.rst

 This page contains the strings required for the symbol table, and is just the strings ordered as close together as possible, with a null byte (0x00) at the end of every string.

+Relocations List Page
+^^^^^^^^^^^^^^^^^^^^^

+In order for the program still to function when it has been loaded into a random memory offset, some values have to be relocated in order for the references to work.
+This page provides a series of eight-byte addresses that need to be relocaed because the addresses are currently relative to the file and not to the physical memory.
+Unused portions of this page are zeroed.